 Would You Like More Information on Choosing the Right Colors?

 I’ve written several posts on the topic of color selection.
-The most helpful of them is 3 Ways to Find the Right Colors for Any Drawing.
-For additional articles, type “choosing colors” or a similar keyword phrase in the search bar at the top of the side bar.
+Type “choosing colors” or a similar keyword phrase in the search bar at the top of the side bar.